sarahbonnin/CRG_RIntroduction/matrix.md

 <h3>Two-dimensional object</h3>

 Vectors have one index per element (1-dimension).<br>
-Matrices have **two indices (2-dimensions)** per element, corresponding to the corresponding row and the column:
+Matrices have **two indices (2-dimensions)** per element, corresponding to the row and the column:

 <img src="images/matrix_indices.png" alt="rstudio logo" width="200"/>

-Fetching elements of a matrix:
+* Fetching elements of a matrix:

-The "coordinates" of an element in a 2-dimensional object will be first the row (on the left), then the column (on the right):
+The "coordinates" of an element in a 2-dimensional object will be first the row (on the left of the comma), then the column (on the right of the comma):

 <img src="images/matrix_rc.png" alt="rstudio logo" width="200"/>